Skip to main content

 2. The system will now begin overlaying a point cloud of datapoints overlayed on the camera previews.
 Slowly walk around the volume, spiralling outwards from the centre, filling the entire space until you have an even distribution of data points around your entire volume and the cameras have gone green (from red).

-3. If the system is not detecting many key points, you may need to adjust your camera framing.
+3. If the system is not detecting many key points, you may need to adjust your camera framing, as all cameras must see the human in order to detect them.

 4. Once complete, click Stop Record and then Calibrate.
-This will flash whilst it is processing, and then return to a solid button when it's finished.
+This will flash green/yellow whilst it is processing, and then return to solid green when it's finished.

 5. Check the calibration outcome and quality in the terminal window.
 At the bottom there will be the status, successful or failed.
 If you scroll up, there will be a calibration error value for each camera individually as well as an average for all cameras.